robbdixon.io | research

 • Prosthetic Executive Function: Externalized cognition for neurodivergent users

-• Multi-Agent Orchestration: Sub-100ms AI-to-AI coordination protocols
+• Multi-Agent Orchestration: Real-time AI-to-AI coordination

 • MCP Integration: Tool-augmented cognition through Model Context Protocol